 SPN 343.
 TRANSLATION - 4 sh

 Designed to help advanced students refine their language skills and express themselves more accurately in Spanish by focusing on form through intensive translation practice.
 Includes practice in both Spanish-to-English and English-to-Spanish translations, incorporating concepts such as cognates and false cognates, metaphorical language, different registers and the importance of maintaining the tone and register of the original text in the translation.
 Different problems inherent in the translation process are discussed.
 Taught in Spanish.
-Prerequisite: SPN 322 and an additional four semester hours of 300-level Spanish courses or permission of instructor.
-Recommended but not required: SPN 441.
-Not always offered yearly; check with the department by emailing email@example.com
+Prerequisites: SPN 322 and an additional four semester hours of 300-level Spanish courses or permission of instructor.
+Recommended but not required: SPN 341.
+Not always offered yearly, check with the department by emailing email@example.com

 SPN 350.
 METHODS: CULTURAL AND LITERARY INTERPRETATIONS - 4 sh

 This course introduces students to the analysis of literary and cinematic texts from the Hispanic world.
-Course content emphasizes critical reflection and the way meaning is created through language, form, and expression.
+Course content emphasizes critical reflection and the way meaning is created through language, form and expression.
 Students use appropriate terminology and concepts to analyze selected texts from genres such as narrative, poetry, theater and film.
 Taught in Spanish.
-Prerequisite: SPN 322, at least four years of high school Spanish or instructor’s permission.
+Prerequisite: SPN 322, at least four years of high school Spanish or permission of instructor.

 SPN 353.
 TEXT, CULTURE AND MEDIA IN SPAIN - 4 sh